ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/install.md

 ## A Simple Vault Service

-In order to ingegrate Identity Vault into our application, we will extend the `IonicIdentityVaultUser` class that is provided by Identity Vault.
+In order to integrate Identity Vault into our application, we will extend the `IonicIdentityVaultUser` class that is provided by Identity Vault.
 Using this class, we will configure the vault and interact with it.

 When integrating Identity Vault into an existing application, there is quite often a service that is a natural choice to convert.
 We already have a `VaultService` and we will convert it to use Identity Vault.
 Most other applications have a service that manages the the current session.
 Other common names for these services are `IdentityService` or `SessionService`.
 Whatever this service is in your existing system is a good candidate.
 In many cases, you can modify this service to extend Identity Vault.
 This has the advantage of needing to make few changes throughout the rest of the appliction as the workflow for how the current session information is obtained is already defined.